20th Nov 2019

 Dr Patrick Moriarty is the Chief Executive Officer of IRC.
 A Civil Engineer by first degree and Water Resource Management expert by main experience, with an emphasis on interdisciplinary work on water service delivery and local water governance.
 Patrick has over twenty years experience of a broad range of issues around water, its management and its use in improving human well-being, predominantly in Africa and South Asia.

-This may be compounded by deterioration in the environmental situation.
 Currently, more than 40% of the world's population lives in water-scarce areas with roughly ¼ of global GDP exposed to water scarcity.
 Fragility poses a major global threat; droughts, floods, famines and violent conflicts are something that more and more people face than any time in the past 30 years.
-Currently, around 1.8 billion people live in countries classified as the most fragile States.
+At the moment, around 1.8 billion people live in countries classified as the most fragile states.
 At the heart of this human suffering is fragility, and without action, more that 80% of the world's poorest will be living in fragile contexts by 2030.

 For that reason, the policy framework 'Investing in Global Prospects' of May 2018, announced that the Dutch Ministry of Foreign Affairs (MFA) will shift its focus of development cooperation to the unstable regions of the Sahel, the Horn of Africa, the Middle East and North Africa, where many of the world's most fragile states are located.

 By definition, the delivery of public services is problematic in fragile states.
 The delivery of such services would require a state with some capacity and legitimacy to deliver that.
-It is therefore not surprising that the 20 most fragile states (Fund for Peace Index, 2019) are among the countries with the lowest levels of access to water and sanitation services.
+It is therefore not surprising that the 20 most fragile states (Fund for Peace Index, 2019) are also some of the countries with the lowest levels of access to water and sanitation services.

-Addressing the situation of WASH service delivery in these contexts is a complex one.
-In the past, many donors and NGOs have simply by-passed states in such contexts, and focused on setting up parallel systems – though often limited to infrastructure development and not to service delivery.
+Addressing the situation of WASH service delivery and local Water Resource Management (WRM) in these contexts is a complex one.
+In the past, many donors and NGOs have simply by-passed states in these contexts, and focused on setting up parallel systems – though often limited to infrastructure development and not to service delivery.
 This may ultimately undermine state capacity and legitimacy even more.
 On the other hand, in some of the countries, the state itself may be a cause of conflict and social division.

-Similarly, it is well-known that sustainable WASH service delivery requires reasonably strong systems, in terms of institutions, monitoring, financing and so on.
-These – by definition – would be largely lacking in fragile states.
+Similarly, it is well-known that sustainable WASH service delivery and local WRM require reasonably strong systems, in terms of institutions, monitoring, financing and so on.
+These would – by definition – be largely lacking in fragile states.
 For donors and international NGOs important questions need to be answered on how to approach WASH in fragile states.
 Should focus be on basic infrastructure delivery outside the state structures, knowing that conditions for ongoing service delivery would be weak?
 Should focus be on WASH systems strengthening, knowing that these systems are likely to remain weak?
 Should support go to the state, or rather to civil society organisations?

 To keep up-to-date with the latest news on the WASH debate, the following social media hashtags are used: #WASHDebate and #Fragilestates.